senresearch/MatrixLM.jl/README.md

 dat = RawData(Response(Y), Predictors(X, Z))
 ```

 Least-squares estimates for matrix linear models can be obtained by running `mlm`.
-An object of type `Mlm` will be returned, with variables for the coefficient estimates (`B`), the coefficient variance estimates (`varB`), and the estimated variance of the erros (`sigma`) By default, `mlm` estimates both row and column main effects (X and Z intercepts), but this behavior can be suppressed by setting `isXIntercept = false` and/or `isZntercept = false`.
+An object of type `Mlm` will be returned, with variables for the coefficient estimates (`B`), the coefficient variance estimates (`varB`), and the estimated variance of the errors (`sigma`).
+By default, `mlm` estimates both row and column main effects (X and Z intercepts), but this behavior can be suppressed by setting `isXIntercept=false` and/or `isZntercept=false`.
 Column weights for `Y` and the target type for variance shrinkage can be optionally supplied to `weights` and `targetType`, respectively.

 ```
 est = mlm(dat)